-- For this (and the next) week, there will be a schedule of introductory talks from a wide range of people – your programme staff, technical staff, library staff, the Rector, the Dean, and us.
+- During registration week and the following week, there will be a schedule of introductory talks from a wide range of people – your programme staff, technical staff, library staff, the Rector, the Dean, and us.
 There will also be a host of amazing events organised by the Student Union.
 Keep an eye out for the posters on site at registration for complete list of scheduled events.
 If you have questions about anything along the way, don’t hesitate to ask.

 - Generally, in London the best sites to use are SpareRoom and Gumtree.
 SpareRoom is a paid service, where you pay for a certain amount of days to access the listings, but is generally more reliable, and slightly less sketchy than Gumtree.